Communication isn’t always easy.

 Every employee is different, regardless of the type of organization you run.

-Perhaps the best way to improve internal communications within your company is to run a survey and *ask* people how they want to communicate.
+Perhaps the best way to improve internal communications in the workplace is to run a survey and ask people how they want to communicate.

 This is super helpful because it’s a way to ask direct questions and get all the information you need.
 Also, your team will feel more valued and appreciated, boosting employee morale.
 You can use this data to run analytics and reach data-driven conclusions about your internal comms policy.